Putting Together a Unique Magical Programme

 My cynical side is thinking most magic show programmes are more strongly influenced by the latest dealer catalogue than by careful consideration of a well-rounded audience experience.

-On the other hand the checklist approach to variety clashes with one of my core beliefs, making the repertoire selection seem overly important.
+On the other hand the checklist approach to variety seems arbitrary, making the repertoire selection seem overly important as if you can classify your way to a winning show.
 The trick doesn’t matter.
 There’s no formula for success.
 Paint-by-numbers does not an artist make.
 How you do it is more important than what you do.

 Published: April 23, 2024